jsdclxvi/Reforestation/README.md

-## Did you hear about the kidnapping at school?
-It's ok, he woke up.
+## Want to hear a joke about construction?
+Nah, I'm still working on it.